Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 Step 5: Delete Stale Speech Recognition Files

-Corrupted cached speech files cause dictation to silently fail — particularly after an OS upgrade.
+Corrupted cached speech files cause dictation to silently fail, particularly after an OS upgrade.
 In Finder, press Cmd+Shift+G to open Go to Folder, then navigate to:

-Photo by cottonbro studio on Unsplash
+Photo by cottonbro studio on Pexels

 ~/Library/Speech/Recognizers